koanjazz/koanjazz/README.md

   - 💬 I am 37 years old, currently living in Brazil.
 I have Intermediate in English and have experience with, Python, Shell Script, Linux,

   - ⚡ I'am a frequent user on hacking platforms, such as, hackthebox, Tryhackme, hackerone, and I've been trying my first bugbounty, and I love challenges and think ou of the box
-  - ⚡ In My first project Shellscript, is one analyser of doors the connections,
+  - ⚡ In My first project Shellscript, this code is an automation script for system recongnition(recon).
+It serves to list all the services that are "Listening" to connection of the machine where the script runs.
   -
 </details>